 "Mt.
 Ararat sixth-graders will be creating Web pages about the World

-War II era as a result of their readings of several historical fiction books,
+War II era as a result of their readings of several historical fiction

 viewing of Web pages, and interviews and discussions with Mr. Bernier